cyberpwnn/Auram/README.md

 ## [Download Auram Launcher Here](https://raw.githubusercontent.com/cyberpwnn/Auram/main/Auram.exe)
 Yes, windows, chrome and other things will complain that this is totally a virus because it's not "common".

+Just drag it to your taskbar and mash